b1tw0rker/linux/README.md

 history

-!876 # executes command on position 876
+!876 # executes cmd on position 876

 ```